gnolang/gno/docs/getting-started/using-gnokey.md

 Apart from this, we have also specified the Portal Loop chain ID, `portal-loop`, as well as the Portal Loop remote address, `https://rpc.gno.land:443`.

-To check if we actually have the `wugnot` amount that we wanted to receive, we can call the `BalanceOf()` function in the same realm:
+After broadcasting the transaction, we can verify that we have the amount of `wugnot` we expect.
+We can call the `BalanceOf()` function in the same realm:

 ```bash